unikraft/loupe/README.md

 Here we describe advanced features supported by Loupe.

-:warning: this section is temporary and might get outdated.
-Some of the features may not be fully integrated in the `loupe` main wrapper, and may not be stable.
+:warning: some of the features below may not be fully integrated in the `loupe` main wrapper, and may not be stable.

 ### Integration with debhelper

 We provide a script that integrates Loupe with [`debhelper`](https://man7.org/linux/man-pages/man7/debhelper.7.html).
-Our script automatically downloads the debian sources of a package, builds it and then runs the test suite with loupe.
+Our script automatically downloads the debian sources of a package, builds it and then runs the test suite with loupe (if supported by the package).
-We use `dh_test_auto` to run the testsuite. `dh_test_auto` returns 0 if the test suite executed succesfully.
+We use `dh_test_auto` to run the testsuite. `dh_test_auto` returns 0 if the test suite executed successfully.

 Example of usage with memcached: